ankity10/voicebot/docs/adding functions.md

 ---
 sidebar_label: 'Adding Functions'
 sidebar_position: 4
-title: Adding Functions to Voiceagent
+title: Adding Functions to Voice Agent
 ---

+## What are Functions?
+A function allows an LLM to interact with other software systems using REST API calls.

+### Use Cases

+1. Giving order status
+2. Booking appointments
+3. Transferring calls
+4. Placing orders

+## Create a Function

+We will create an `order status function` and associate this function to our newly created voice agent.

 ### 1. Use Python SDK to Create a Function
-In this example we will create a `callTransfer` function.
+In this example we will create a `orderStatus` function.
 We will provide it a `handler_url` along with other details.

-We will also provide the fixed parameters. `fixedParameters` has a `transferToNumber` to be used by handler_url to transfer the call.
+1. `handler_url`: This is the URL where LLM will make API request.
+2. `user_parameters`: We need to provide what parameters LLM should get from user before making the API call.

 ```python